 Crater Lake Lodge

-Built in 1915, this massive lodge sits on the edge of the lake and offers modern accommodations, fine dining and a perfect viewing platform for scenic landscapes of the park.
+Constructed in 1915, this massive lodge sits on the edge of the lake and offers modern accommodations, fine dining, and a perfect viewing platform for scenic landscapes of the park.
 There are 71 rooms in the lodge and you should check the park’s website for the lodge’s opening and closing dates, as they can change annually.

 While you can spend a lot of time just visiting the places above, you’ll also want to try out some of the activities that you can do inside the park.

 There are over 90 miles of hiking trails within Crater Lake National Park, with a variety of levels of difficulty.
-Several are listed below and more can be found in the park’s summer newspaper.
+Several are listed below and more detailed overviews can be found in the park’s summer newspaper.
 All listed mileages are round trip.

 There are only two places to fish at Crater Lake.
-At the bottom of Cleetwood Cove Trail is a small stretch of rocky shoreline, or Wizard Island has several favorite fishing holes, when the boat tours are running (June to September).
+At the bottom of Cleetwood Cove Trail, there is a small stretch of rocky shoreline and Wizard Island has several favorite fishing holes when the boat tours are running from June to September.
 Only artificial lures and flies are allowed to catch the trout and kokanee salmon in the lake.

-This is a great way to enjoy the park, with ranger-led snowshoe excursion or a self-guided adventure.
-First-time visitors are encouraged to follow established ski trails, which can be located in the park’s winter newspaper and snowshoes are available for free rental at Rim Village on winter weekends.
+This is a great way to enjoy the park, whether it’s on a ranger-led snowshoe excursion or a self-guided adventure.
+First-time visitors are encouraged to follow established ski trails, which can be located in the park’s winter newspaper.
+Snowshoes are also available for free rental at Rim Village on winter weekends.

 Cross Country Skiing